 That’s what we need to be able to translate into SEO - the better we can get at explaining our SEO story, the more we can get others engaged.

-You can do this by structuring your own research in a similar way: here’s where you started with your SEO, here are the applied strategies, and here is the outcome and where you stand today.
+You can do this by similarly structuring your research: here’s where you started with your SEO, here are the applied strategies, and here is the outcome and where you stand today.

 Reporting, or storytelling, in SEO falls into one of two categories: recurring or project based.